Scalable Computation of Energy Functions for Nonlinear Balanced Truncation: Computing energy functions via polynomial approximations

 \subsection{Complete algorithm}

-Here, we give a complete algorithm for the tensor-based computation of the energy functions assuming a quadratic system ($\ell =2$ and $\N_2 = \N$) in \eqref{eq:FOMx} and constant input and measurement matrices, summarizing our results from Theorems \ref{thm:wi} and \ref{thm:vi}.
-The sketch of the resulting numerical method is given in Algorithm~\ref{algo:energy_functions}.
+In Algorithm~\ref{algo:energy_functions}, we provide a complete algorithm for the tensor-based computation of the energy functions assuming a quadratic system ($\ell =2$ and $\F_2 = \F$) in \eqref{eq:FOMx} and constant input and measurement matrices, summarizing our results from Theorems \ref{thm:wi} and \ref{thm:vi}.